-Worldwide, engineers are seeking new and sophisticated tunnelling and underground solutions to limit ground borne noise and vibration and overcome hydrostatic pressure, in an environment where space is often restricted.
-Similarly, sub-level structures are looking for solutions to withstand natural ground water pressure.
-The solution for many projects has included the use of our high density aggregate MagnaDense.
+Worldwide, engineers are seeking new and sophisticated tunnelling and underground solutions.
+They do so to limit ground-borne noise and vibration and overcome hydrostatic pressure, in an environment where you have limited space.
+Similarly, sub-level structures are looking for solutions to withstand natural groundwater pressure.
+Therefore, many projects included our high density aggregate MagnaDense to solve this challenge.

 Preventing vibration and noise from tunnels to surface

 Crossrail, recently done in the UK, is a perfect example of where MagnaDense is the best fit in an area bound by many limitations.
-Running beneath central London, the project encountered many constraints including the restricted volume of the tunnel and the proximity of surrounding infrastructure, meaning space was limited.
+Because it is running beneath central London, the project encountered many constraints.
+Firstly, there is the challenge of the restricted volume of the tunnel, and secondly, the proximity of surrounding infrastructure, meaning space was limited.

-The solution was the construction of a High Density Floating Track Slab (FTS), utilising MagnaDense concrete.
-Due to the limited available construction space the concrete, developed to include the heavy aggregate MagnaDense, was the most suitable option to prevent noise and vibration caused by the passing trains.
-The project also had to overcome many logistical challenges, especially with the pumping site being situated within the city centre.
+Therefore, the solution was the construction of a High Density Floating Track Slab (FTS), utilising MagnaDense concrete.
+Due to the limited available construction space, the concrete, developed to include the heavy aggregate MagnaDense, was the most suitable option to prevent noise and vibration caused by the passing trains.
+Also, the project had to overcome many logistical challenges, primarily because the pumping site is within the city centre.

-The Crossrail project saw the world’s first installation of a High Density Floating Track Slab and set a world record for pumping high density concrete.
-As a result, LKAB Minerals and partners were nominated for four awards at the NCE Tunnelling Awards in 2017.
+And finally, the Crossrail project saw the world’s first installation of a High Density Floating Track Slab.
+Additionally, it set a world record for pumping high density concrete.
+As a result, LKAB Minerals and partners got four nominations for the awards at the NCE Tunnelling Awards in 2017.

-For more information about the project, or to hear about the technical details of this construction, you can listen to the Crossrail webinar recorded together with our partners.
+For more information about the project, or to hear about the technical details of this construction, you can listen to the Crossrail webinar we recorded.

 Overcoming hydraulic pressure with heavy aggregate

-In a second section of the Crossrail project, high dense concrete was required for the first stage concrete works due to the location’s proximity to the River Thames.
+In a second section of the Crossrail project, they required high dense concrete for the first stage concrete works.
+This was due to the location’s proximity to the River Thames.
 Again, due to tunnel bore restrictions, additional weight was required in the concrete to overcome hydrostatic pressure.